gholler-sopra/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 The '$CONDITIONS' string will be replaced by 'splitBy' field limits specified by the bounding query.
 The '$CONDITIONS' string is not required if numSplits is set to one.
 (Macro-enabled)

 **Bounding Query:** Bounding Query should return the min and max of the values of the 'splitBy' field.
+Both min and max must required in query.
 For example, 'SELECT MIN(id),MAX(id) FROM table'.
 Not required if numSplits is set to one.
 (Macro-enabled)

 **Split-By Field Name:** Field Name which will be used to generate splits.
 Not required if numSplits is set to one.
 (Macro-enabled)